 - When parents aren’t around, kids can use smartphones to capture video and photos to share with family later.
 Without access to that technology, families would miss out on many precious moments.

-- Excessive use of smartphones, especially at nighttime, may cause teenagers to develop sleeping problems.
+- Excessive use of teens and smartphones, especially at nighttime, may cause them to develop sleeping problems.

 - Smartphones can be costly for parents.
 From data packages to cellular service, in-app purchases to online gaming, and cell phone accessories to music downloads, it adds up fast!